 BTS – Blood, Sweat, & Tears

-If you ask most BTS fans, they will say Blood, Sweat, and Tears is their best music video, and it is hard to argue with them.
+Most BTS fans will say Blood, Sweat, and Tears is their best music video, and it is hard to argue with them.
 The sound is amazing as it incorporates a lot of layers, such as soft chimes, echoing sirens, and rhythmic claps.
 The hook is very catchy as it is a simple two-word chant.
-The production team went to work with this music video.
+The production team went to work on this music video.
 The video explores concepts such as life and death.
-Overall the story is about falling from grace and whether you can piece yourself back together.
+The story is about falling from grace and whether you can piece yourself back together.

 SEVENTEEN – Fear

 SEVENTEEN blew us away with their darkest music video yet.
 It is edgy and sensual and tells a story about how love can turn bad.
-Bad feelings can become poisonous and ruin relationships.
-The music video does a great job of keeping the viewer on the edge of their seats.
+Bad feelings can become toxic and ruin relationships.
+The music video does a great job of keeping viewers on the edge of their seats.
 The colors used in the video are a work of art and make the video visually startling.
-Fear does a great job of playing tricks with the camera by using different camera angles and filters.
+Fear does a great job of playing tricks with the camera using different camera angles and filters.
 One of the most haunting and dark Kpop music videos out there.

 BLACKPINK – Ddu-du Ddu-du